 Similar settings and menus likely prevail in other browsers/OS

-In Safari Preferences, click the 'Security' tab and you'll see the following:
+In Safari Preferences, click the 'Websites' tab and you'll see the following:

 Upon clicking' Website Settings' you'll see a list of websites you've visited with the relevant plug-in.
 You can enable thinkBio specifically by selecting 'Shockwave for Director' from the menu on the left and then choosing 'Allow always'